up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY25, including the renovations of 8528 Anniversary Circle warehouse, will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY27, including Postage and Mail Supplies, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.